On the sensitivity of the optimal partition for parametric second-order conic optimization: Abstract

 \section{Abstract}

 In this paper, using an optimal partition approach, we study the parametric analysis of a second-order conic optimization problem, where the objective function is perturbed along a fixed direction.
-We introduce the notions of nonlinearity interval and transition point of the optimal partition, and we prove that the set of transition points is finite.
-Additionally, on the basis of Painlev\'e-Kuratowski set convergence, we provide sufficient conditions for the existence of a nonlinearity interval, and we show that the continuity of the primal or dual optimal set mapping might fail on a nonlinearity interval.
+We characterize the notions of so-called invariancy set and nonlinearity interval, which serve as stability regions of the optimal partition.
 We then propose, under the strict complementarity condition, an iterative procedure to compute a nonlinearity interval of the optimal partition.
-Furthermore, under primal and dual nondegeneracy conditions, we show that a transition point can be numerically identified from the higher-order derivatives of the Lagrange multipliers associated with a nonlinear reformulation of the parametric second-order conic optimization problem.
+Furthermore, under primal and dual nondegeneracy conditions, we show that a boundary point of a nonlinearity interval can be numerically identified from a nonlinear reformulation of the parametric second-order conic optimization problem.
 Our theoretical results are supported by numerical experiments. \keywords{Parametric second-order conic optimization \and Optimal partition \and Nonlinearity interval \and Transition point} \subclass{90C31\and 90C22 \and 90C51}